networknt/light-doc/content/en/tutorial/rest/_index.md

 keywords: []
 toc: false
 draft: false
+reviewed: true
 ---

-Restful style of API/service is very simple and easy to be consumed by everybody, even there are some shortcomings.
+The Restful style of API/service is very simple and easy to be consumed by everybody, even if there are some shortcomings.
 Basically, almost every language has a client that can easily talk to Restful service.

 Light-rest-4j contains two different implementations based on different versions of specifications.